Runme Shaw

 Runme Shaw, K.St.J (邵仁枚 (Shào Rénméi); 1 January 1901 – 2 March 1985) was the chairman and founder of the Shaw Organisation of Singapore.
 Runme Shaw and his brother, Run Run Shaw, together known as the Shaw Brothers, were pioneers in the film and entertainment industry in Singapore and Malaya, and brought to life the movie industry in Asia, especially the Southeast Asian region.

 Runme Shaw was also a philanthropist who started the Shaw Foundation, a charitable organisation.
 In addition, Runme was the chairman and president of several government boards, and a patron of many organisations.
 As a result, Runme won many local and foreign awards for his philanthropic work and contribution to the movie industry in Southeast Asia.

 Early life and education

-Runme Shaw was the third of six sons of Shanghainese textile merchant, Shaw Yuh Hsuen (1866–1921).
+Runme Shaw was the third of six sons of Ningbo city textile merchant, Shaw Yuh Hsuen (1866–1921).
 A native of Zhenhai in China, Shaw Yuh Hsuen married Wang Shun Xiang (1871–1939), and had a total of 10 children, three of whom died at an early age.
 He had his own import-export company, and was also the owner of an opera hall in which Runme Shaw's brother, Runje Shaw, was its principal playwright and director.
 However, the opera business failed.

 Runme was educated in traditional Shanghainese schools, learning Confucian classics and classical Chinese literature.